We start to summarize the need of the market and what that means.

 In the next blog post there will be some more explanation of the negating of principles and also the Prefilled Root Cause Analysis Map itself.

 Next “chapter” according to the reading proposal tree is the series of blog posts regarding the principles from the “activities with interdependencies” side of our start organisation definition of our organisation.
+See also this blog post for a deep dive into the product value flow in the Cynefin framework.

 *according to context and the needed flexibility, which means that we need to understand, nourish and be able to do work in every domain of the Cynefin™ framework, and also recognize and promptly respond to context switches, deliberate or accidental.